descope/python-sdk/README.md

 #### Set or Expire User Password

 You can set or expire a user's password.
-Note: When setting a password, it will be initially set as expired.
+Note: When setting a password, it will automatically be set as expired.
-The user could not log-in an expired password, and must replace it on next login.
+The user will not be able log-in using an expired password, and will be required replace it on next login.

 ```typescript
 // Set a user's password